BredaUniversityResearch/MSPChallenge-Simulation-Example/README.md

 This platform can roughly be divided into a [server]() and a [client](https://github.com/BredaUniversityResearch/MSPChallenge-Client) part.
 The server has many [components](https://community.mspchallenge.info/wiki/Source_code_documentation), one of which is the watchdog service.
-The watchdog service is responsible for managing simulations, the built-in ones are [Ecology](https://community.mspchallenge.info/wiki/Ecosystem_simulation_(MEL_%26_EwE)), [Energy](https://community.mspchallenge.info/wiki/Energy_simulation_(CEL)), and [Shipping](https://community.mspchallenge.info/wiki/Shipping_simulation_(SEL)).
+The watchdog service is responsible for managing simulations, the built-in simulations are [Ecology](https://community.mspchallenge.info/wiki/Ecosystem_simulation_(MEL_%26_EwE)), [Energy](https://community.mspchallenge.info/wiki/Energy_simulation_(CEL)), and [Shipping](https://community.mspchallenge.info/wiki/Shipping_simulation_(SEL)).